 We are applying our TransCon technology to a series of active parent drugs to assess their ability to be administered on an up to half-yearly basis and to provide long term pain reduction and modify disease.
-In 2014 we anticipate initiating the manufacture of material of our lead candidate for use in toxicology studies, and we anticipate initiating the manufacturing of material for use on a second candidate in 2015.

 Osteoarthritis is a painful, progressive, degenerative disorder of the joints.
 The primary pathophysiological characteristics of osteoarthritis are destruction of joint cartilage, inflammation of the synovial membrane lining joints and consequent swelling of the affected joint.
 These changes produce symptoms including severe pain, joint stiffness and loss of function.
 Many osteoarthritis patients progress to intractable joint pain, debilitating disease and eventually total joint replacement.
 Therefore, controlling pain, slowing down disease progression, and delaying the time to joint replacement surgery are key therapeutic goals.